Fly Fishing South Padre Island – The Fishing Day

 The flats skiffs generally leave no later than 6:30 AM.
 There are never more than two fisherpersons per boat and the guide can accommodate the departure wishes of the clients.
 Plan on returning to the house by 3:30 PM or so.

-Captain Mark Cowan – Most of you already know me, having been on a number of trips where I was guiding or hosting.
-For those who don’t, I have been fishing the Lower Laguna Madre for 20 years and hosting or guiding Laguna trips for the last six years.
-I have been a national and international fishing guide for 27 years.
+Captain Mark Cowan – Most of you already know me, having been on a number of trips where I was outfitting, guiding or hosting.
+For those who don’t, I have been fishing the Lower Laguna Madre for 22 years and guiding Laguna trips for the last eight years.
+I have been a national and international fishing guide for 35 years.
 You can read about my antics in a number of fly fishing publications and see my mug on the cover of some.
 I have developed a complete quiver of custom flies for all of our locations, including the Laguna Madre.
-Whether fishing the west side spoil banks and grass flats from my Maverick skiff, or wade fishing the crystal clear sand flats on the east side, you can expect an exemplary effort to connect you with fish.
+Whether fishing the west side spoil banks and grass flats from my Chittum skiff, or wade fishing the crystal clear sand flats on the east side, you can expect an exemplary effort to connect you with fish.
 Ask me about the tarpon and snook alternatives, and the many other fly catchable species in the bay and gulf.
 I love those “outside the box” venues.